Reductive homogeneous spaces and nonassociative algebras: Abstract

 \section{Abstract}

-The purpose of this notes is to give a presentation of a classical theorem of Nomizu \cite{Nom54} that relates the invariant affine connections on reductive homogeneous spaces and nonassociative algebras.
+The purpose of these survey notes is to give a presentation of a classical theorem of Nomizu \cite{Nom54} that relates the invariant affine connections on reductive homogeneous spaces and nonassociative algebras.

-These are the notes of a course given at a CIMPA research school, held in Marrakech (April 13-24, 2015).
-The title of the school is `G\'eom\'etrie diff\'erentielle et alg\`ebres non associatives'.
-The author is indebted to the participants in the course for their questions and comments, that have improved the initial exposition.
+These notes have been around for about 20 years.
+They were polished on the occasion of a CIMPA research school, held in Marrakech (April 13-24, 2015), where an initial version became the notes of a course with the same title in this school.
+The title of the school was `G\'eom\'etrie diff\'erentielle et alg\`ebres non associatives'.
+The author is indebted to the participants in the course for their questions and comments, that improved the initial exposition.

 The purpose of the notes is to present a classical result by Nomizu \cite{Nom54} that relates the invariant affine connections on reductive homogeneous spaces to nonassociative algebras defined on the tangent space of a point.
 This allows us to give precise algebraic descriptions of these connections, of their torsion and curvature tensors, ...